 The hypothalamus contains cannabinoid receptors.
 Cannabinoids such as CBD bind to these receptors and help to regulate homeostasis.

 “I love everything about it, the more I hear the more I love it.
 Research shows it is already curing certain people.
 The list of research showing the positive effects of Pure CBD Oil on health is too long to mention here.
 But I encourage you to do some research of your own. . .
 CBD is natural, and healthy for everyone!
 In other words, you would be weird NOT to take it!” -Bas Rutten

 Maintaining a sufficient level of hydration is crucial for optimizing performance.
 This is because adequate hydration keeps many of the body’s systems moving, allowing for adequate blood flow and nutrient distribution.
 Without this, the body essentially slows down and refuses to cooperate.

 Food intake is also crucial.
 Glucose is a necessity for energy production.
 They type of nutrition provided determines how efficiently the body can work.
 Burning off glucose reserve in an intense workout without replacing it, will result in instability within the body’s systems.

 Quality, quantity and timing are all important when it comes to sleep homeostasis.
 Keeping your sleep schedule consistent is beneficial as is reducing the amount of blue light emitted around the time you should be sleeping.
 Electronics such as laptops, computers, phones, etc emit blue light, which suppresses melatonin.
 Sleep-wake cycles are regulated by the hormone, melatonin.
 During the day blue light can be beneficial, but at night it can disrupt homeostasis.

-Remember that keeping balance in your life is critical to overall health and wellness.
+Keeping balance in your life is critical to overall health and wellness.
 If you find yourself feeling “off”, it is likely because something is out of balance.
-Take time to assess your situation and attempt to determine where you may be out of balance.
+Take time to assess your situation and attempt to determine where you are lacking harmony.
 Homeostasis can be achieved- it is your time to decide.